 The formation of APSCC is to serve as an impetus, not-for-profit, and voluntary organization for sustainable development in conservation strategies, programs and projects pertaining to water, energy, waste, healthy food and biodiversity among the educational institutions and local communities based on the principle "the right to development must be fulfilled so as to equitably meet developmental and environmental needs of present and future generations".
 We do this by providing resources, initiating and promoting sustainable innovations at grassroots level in collaboration with a network of eminent sustainability professionals across the globe.

-- Promoting Sustainability in Water Management (Ground, Surface and Rain)
+- II.
+Promoting Sustainability and Research in Water Management (Ground, Surface and Rain)

-- Promoting Sustainability in Waste Management (Solids and Liquids)
+- III.
+Promoting Sustainability and Research in Waste Management (Solids and Liquids)

-- Promoting Sustainability in Biodiversity and Ecosystem Services (Forests, Wetland and Wildlife)
+- V. Promoting Sustainability and Research in Biodiversity and Ecosystem Services (Forests, Wetland and Wildlife)

-- Promoting Sustainability in Food Security (Traditional, Organic and Healthy Foods)
+- VI.
+Promoting Sustainability and Research in Food Security (Traditional, Organic and Healthy Foods)

 Core Team and Advisory Council